l-chin/javascript-interview-questions/README.md

 13. ### What is a higher order function

     A higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.
+    **higher-order function is a function that can manipulate other functions by accepting them as arguments or returning them.**
     The syntactic structure of higher order function will be as follows,

     ```javascript